-In May 2022, we made cash distributions to unitholders of Atlas LLC in the aggregate amount of \$15.0 million pursuant to the terms of the Third Amended and Restated Limited Liability Company Agreement of Atlas LLC.
-Concurrent with this distribution, the Company paid \$5.0 million of the Term Loan Credit Facility per the terms of the Term Loan Credit Facility agreement.
+In August 2022, we made cash distributions to unitholders of Atlas LLC in the aggregate amount of \$15.0 million as permitted by the terms of the Third Amended and Restated Limited Liability Company Agreement of Atlas LLC.
+Concurrent with this distribution, the Company repaid \$3.8 million of the 2021 Term Loan Credit Facility at par per the terms of the 2021 Term Loan Credit Facility agreement.